opencinemac/vtc-ex/zdocs/the_rational_rationale.md

 amount of real-world jitter that a video stream contains, and there will never be enough precision loss that rounding to the nearest frame will be wrong.

-But when trying to do theoretical calculation between in and out points, like when manipulating and EDL that *dense* data becomes *sparse* data, and we need to make sure we are doing our math in a way that does not lose a frame to precision issues, that can't misplace a frame when doing *math* between frames as *points*.
+But when trying to do theoretical calculation between in-and-out points, like when manipulating and EDL that *dense* data becomes *sparse* data, and we need to make sure we are doing our math in a way that does not lose a frame to precision issues, that can't misplace a frame when doing *math* between frames as *points*.